-6. Work to Date
+4. Work to Date / Alternatives Considered

-6.1 Officers from Devon County Council, Somerset County Council, Plymouth City Council and Torbay Council met in April 2018 and proposed some initial terms of reference for how a joint Scrutiny Committee might work.

-6.2 On 30th May 2018, Officers and Members from Devon County Council, Somerset County Council, Plymouth City Council, Torbay Council and West Somerset District Council held a meeting / review session at Devon County Council to consider and discuss the proposed terms of reference.
+4.1 Officers from Devon County Council, Somerset County Council, Plymouth City Council and Torbay Council met in April 2018 and proposed some initial terms of reference for how a Joint Scrutiny Committee might work and on 30th May 2018, Officers and Members from the same four Councils (and including a Member representative from West Somerset Council) held a meeting / review session at Devon County Council to consider and discuss the proposed terms of reference.

-6.3 Following a number of small changes, the revised and proposed terms of reference and operating procedures as supported by the Members present at the review session are attached at Appendix 1 and were used as the final version for each Authority to take forward through their own Committee structures.
+4.2 The agreed terms of reference and operating procedures as supported by the Members present at the review session are attached at Appendix 1 and were used as the final version for each Authority to take forward through their own Committee structures.

-6.4 Agreement to the proposals has been reached through Devon County Council, Somerset County Council and Torbay Council.
-With elections taking place at Plymouth, this delayed their originally proposed timescale, but it is anticipated their Council will consider the matter in September 2018.
+4.3 Agreement to the proposals has been reached through Devon County Council, Somerset County Council, Torbay Council and Plymouth City Council.